differentstuff/Convert-Confluence-Export-from-HTML-to-MD/README.md

 **Missing Elements**
 The following items are not part of the HTML export:
-  - Blog post entries
   - Label management pages
   - User profile directories

 **Impact on Conversion**:
   - Missing elements result in empty Markdown files
-  - Some files may be renamed to 'viewlabel.md'
+  - Some files may be renamed to 'viewlabel.md' if their source does not exist
   - Links to non-exported content may redirect to wrong or empty pages
   - Certain dynamic content cannot be preserved

 These limitations are inherent to Confluence's export functionality and cannot be addressed by the conversion script.
 Users should be aware that manual cleanup might be needed for these cases.

+A cleanup using a Linter is recommended after the conversion.

 ### Workarounds
 - Review 'viewlabel.md' files after conversion